 The only time we had so much food to eat was Christmas.
 Christmas dinner memories today are dominated by my mother’s whole roasted chicken which she stuffed with breadcrumbs and irish potato and baked in a pan like the white lady in the cookbook did.

 In some homes, they had turkey- the very rich people, mostly.
 Other times, my mother would pick up a piece of beef roast from the meat market which she then stuffed and turned into pot roast.

 Families and friends helping themselves to a Christmas feast on Christmas Day is a typical scene in Jamaica

 In Jamaica, the Christmas Day feast is our version of the American Thanksgiving feast

 If the district butcher had killed a goat, the mutton from this would be cut up and seasoned overnight and cooked down as a spicy stew mutton which Jamaicans know as curried goat.
 Curried goat is a dish that we acquaint with celebrations and festivities.

 Rice with gungo peas is to Jamaican Christmas what turkey is to American Thanksgiving.
 Other times in the year, Jamaicans will pair their rice with red peas aka kidney beans.
-But for some reason at Christmas time, many people like to change it up and cook gungo peas which are bought still on the stalk at the municipal farmer’s market, taken home and shelled.
+But for some reason at Christmas time, many people like to change it up and cook gungo peas which are bought still on the stalk at the municipal farmer’s market, taken home, shelled and cooked with rice.